gattaca-com/helix/README.md

 ## Compatability
-- For proposers, Helix is fully compatible with the current MEV-boost relay spec.
+- For proposers, Helix is fully compatible with the current MEV-Boost relay spec.
 - For builders, there's a requirement to adapt to these changes as the [proposers](https://flashbots.github.io/relay-specs/#/Builder/getproposers) API response will now contain an extra `preferences` field.
 Minor changes are also required to the internal logic, as censoring moves from a per-relay basis to a per-validator basis.

 ## Credit to: